-Combustion optimization adjusts the fuel and air biases within the furnace to improve the combustion process, thereby controlling emissions.
-The NOx-CO trade-off is looked after by adjusting the air dampers, mainly along the "vertical" boiler axis, adjusting primary, secondary and, if available, over-fire air (OFA) in conjunction with the excess oxygen control.
+Combustion optimisation adjusts the fuel and air biases within the furnace to improve the combustion process, thereby controlling emissions.
+The NO_x-CO trade-off is looked after by adjusting the air dampers, mainly along the "vertical" boiler axis, adjusting primary, secondary and, if available, over-fire air (OFA) in conjunction with the excess oxygen control.
 This trade-off is a very essential aspect not only in terms of heat rate but also in terms of boiler slagging.
 Fuel-air imbalances at the burner level lead to incomplete combustion in the lower furnace and coal particles will hit the convective boiler sections at too high temperatures, which sometimes may even exceed the ash fusion temperature.
 This is a situation that must be avoided.
-Low-NOx strategies, if not carefully implemented and controlled tend to mask unfavorable combustion.
+Low-NOx strategies, if not carefully implemented and controlled tend to mask unfavourable combustion.

 The level of excess oxygen level plays an important role for achieving minimum heat rates.
-Biasing O2 levels downward by only 0.2% on a long term basis under otherwise constant conditions leads to significant heat rate improvements above one percent.
+Biasing O_2 levels downward by only 0.2% on a long-term basis under otherwise constant conditions leads to significant heat rate improvements above one percent.
+Figure 7 shows how the optimiser takes care of these issues.